charles-cone/chip8/README.md

 -o  print opcodes in hex
 -a  print the address of each opcode
 ```
+##### Note:
+*A Lot* of the chip8 programs I have encountered utilize self modifying code, so static disassembly is not perfect.

 ## Interpreter
 The interpreter uses opcode hashing with a table of function pointers for performance and is entirely functional with the exception of sound.